FernandoMarcon/NLP/README.md

 3. Fit best random forest model and best gradient boosting model on training set and predict on test set.
 4. Thoroughly evaluate results of these two models to select best model

+__Further evaluation__:
+    - Slice test set
+    - Examine text messages the model is getting wrong

+__Results trade-off__: consider business context
+    - Is predict time of 0.213 vs. 0.135 going to create a bottleneck?
+    - Precision/recall
+        + Spam filter - optimize for precision
+        + Antivirus software - optimize for recall

 ## Souces
 - [NLP with Python for Machine Learning Essential Training  (LinkedIn)](https://www.linkedin.com/learning/nlp-with-python-for-machine-learning-essential-training/)